I read an article this morning emphasizing a response to the Supreme Court decisions about marriage based on the grace of the gospel.

 Now I certainly agree with the author that, “To receive an ‘other’ as they are, without first mandating behavior changes, requires us to tolerate a bit of anxiety or discomfort.
 It demands that we release, or at least relax, our natural impulse to announce our opinions.
 To receive another as they are, and not as we wish them to be, is to agree with the apostle Paul’s conviction that it is God’s kindness that leads to repentance.”

-But many of those who argue for gay marriage mirror the intolerant religious leaders of Jesus’ day more than the broken and contrite ones to whom the kingdom is open.
-They are not the “sinners” who seek grace but act more like the self-righteous who condemn and ostracize any one who disagrees.
+Many of those who argue for gay marriage mirror the intolerant religious leaders of Jesus’ day more than the broken and contrite ones to whom the kingdom is open.
+They do not mirror the broken and humble “sinners” who seek grace.
+Instead they act like the self-righteous who condemn and ostracize any one who disagrees with them.

-Many of those promoting gay marriage have become some of the most intolerant people in our country.
-They operate with a “see things my way, or else” approach.
-If you hope to show them kindness it will only be accepted if it comes with full endorsement and celebration of what they want.
-The slightest disagreement with them wins one labels like “hate-monger, bigot, racist, homophobic, etc…
+Many of those promoting gay marriage are some of the most intolerant people in our country.
+They operate with a “see things my way, or else!” approach.
+If you hope to show them kindness, it will only be accepted if it comes with full endorsement and celebration of what they want.
+If you show the slightest disagreement your kindness will be scoffed at and you’ll be labeled with vicious titles like, “hate-monger, bigot, racist, homophobic, etc…

-Many don’t realize that anger and bitterness underlies much of the homosexual lifestyle, not because of society but because of personal histories of those who choose to live it.
-This is one reason that gay relationships are notorious for domestic problems.
+The public is largely unaware of how much anger and bitterness commonly accompanies the homosexual lifestyle.
+And, be assured, this is not because of society’s lack of acceptance, but because of personal histories of injury among those who choose to live it.
+This is one reason that gay relationships are known for significant domestic problems.

 I hope this balanced perspective leads to deeper discussions on our calling as Christ followers — especially in a context of responsible citizenship in a democratic form of government.